Flashrob/su_rocket/lessons/1.3_react/react-example/README.md

+# How to setup the app

+1. Copy .env.dist and remove .dist from file name
+2. Place API Key from Weather app into .env

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.